 - Marketing material, duplicate or low quality content

 - Attempting to push a post to the top of the tag results by changing the publication date multiple times

 Check our policies regarding quality content and try to use appropriate tags and categories.
-Your blog will automatically be re-included on topic pages after you have regularly posted with appropriate tags for a while.
+Your blog will automatically be re-included on tag pages after you have regularly posted with appropriate tags for a while.

 5. Your blog is very new.
-It can take a few days before new blogs are included on topic pages.
+It can take a few days before new blogs are included on tag pages.
 Brand new blogs might not have enough posts for us to accurately determine whether or not they’re spam.